* This is the Consumer Version. *

 A doctor makes the diagnosis by observing the person.
-If there is diminished sweating over a large portion of the body, the person may overheat, and cooling measures (such as air-conditioning and wearing wet garments) are the best treatment.
+If the person is unable to tolerate heat or has diminished sweating over a large portion of the body, the person may overheat, and cooling measures (such as air-conditioning and wearing wet garments) are the best treatment.